By Juliet de La Rochefoucauld in Paris

 Jean Boggio Jungle River brooch/pendant in gold and silver with amethyst, aquamarine, emerald, garnet, tsavorite and blue topaz.

-Jean Boggio Temple from Antiquity ring in bronze vermeil.
+Jean Boggio Temple from Antiquity ring.

 Jean Boggio Mascarade necklace with sapphires, rubies, chrysoprase, carnelian, emeralds, garnets, gold and gold-plated silver.